simosund/bpf-examples/pping_mwe/README.md

   "NOP" option may be used for alignment of other options and may therefore add a bit to the count.

+Additional solutions from eBPF slack discussion:
+- Use function-by-function verification.
+This seems to be a rather recent addition (introduced in 5.6 kernel), that if I understand it correctly allows the verifier to verify each function independently from the others, which should help avoiding some of these combinatorial issues.
+In practice this is simply achieved by using global rather than static functions?
+For now though, it doesn't seem to support pointers, so can't use it on most of my functions (as they typically take a pointer to the `parsing_context` struct or similar).

+- Use a different eBPF instruction set.
+These can be specified by passing the `-mcpu` and `-mattr` to `llc`.
+Cilium seems to recommend using `-mcpu=probe`.

+- Compile with different versions of LLVM.
+Currently using LLVM 11, but can apparently get some differences with ex LLVM 10 and LLVM 12.

+- Brake up program into multiple parts and use BPF tail calls.

 ## Files
 - **pping_kern.c:** The "standalone" (except all the linux and libbpf imports) BPF-program code stripped down to the parts that seem to be